Diffusion Action Segmentation: Method

 \section{Method}

-Our method formulates temporal action segmentation as a conditional generation problem of action sequences (Fig.~\ref{fig:overview}).
-Given the input features $F \in \mathbb{R}^{L \times D}$ with $D$ dimensions for a video of $L$ frames, the proposed method approximates the data distribution of the ground truth action sequence represented by $Y_0 \in \{0,1\}^{L \times C}$ in the one-hot form with $C$ classes of actions.
+We formulate temporal action segmentation as a conditional generation problem of temporal action sequences (Fig.~\ref{fig:overview}).
+Given the input features $F \in \mathbb{R}^{L \times D}$ with $D$ dimensions for a video of $L$ frames, we approximate the data distribution of the ground truth action sequence $Y_0 \in \{0,1\}^{L \times C}$ in the one-hot form with $C$ classes of actions.

 Since the input features $F$ are usually extracted per short clip by general-purpose pre-trained models, we employ an encoder $h_\phi$ to enrich the features with long-range temporal information and make them task-oriented, \ie, $E = h_\phi(F)$. $E \in \mathbb{R}^{L \times D'}$ is the encoded feature with $D'$ dimensions.